HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/downloads/index.md

 ## Command line utilities

-put those somewhere on your path.
-On Linux/macOS that's typically `~/bin`, On Windows I recommend to create `~\cmd` and add it to the path.
+Put the command line utilities somewhere on your path.
+On Linux/macOS, that's typically `~/bin`.
+On Windows, you can create `~\cmd` and add it to the path.

 - [Keep shell script](keep) (Linux / macOS)
 - [Keep.cmd](keep.cmd) (Windows)